Table of Contents

 6. Don't Give in to Whining

-Most new puppy parents are ready to throw the towel in on crate training after the first night of crying or whining.
+Most new puppy parents are ready to throw the towel in on puppy crate training after the first night of crying or whining.

-If your puppy whines or barks in their crate, you may want to take them straight out with leash to go potty just to be sure they don't need to go.
+If your puppy whines or barks in their crate, you may want to take them straight out with a leash to go potty just to be sure they don't need to go.

-As mentioned above, after coming inside in the middle of the night after a potty break, put your pup right back in their crate.
-You are trying to teach them a routine and set a schedule.
+As mentioned above, after coming inside in the middle of the night after puppy's potty break, put your dog right back into their crate.

 8. A Tired Dog is a Good Dog

 When leaving the house or at bedtime, if you find that your puppy barks excessively or gets themselves all worked up, try exercise.

 For example, if your dog falls asleep in the living room, carefully pick them up and put them in their crate.

 If the crate is in the same room, you can leave the door open so that they can leave once they wake up.

-10. Praise Calm, Quiet Crating
+10. Praise Calm and Quiet Puppy Crating

 11. Look into Heartbeat or Soothing Toys